catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 creating machine images for multiple platforms from a single source configuration.

-Packer makes use of a builders and provisioners to create custom bootable images.
+Packer makes use of builders and provisioners to create custom bootable images.

 Builders